cmu-sei/crucible/docs/gallery/index.md

 The available permissions are:

 - [System Admin](#glossary): Permission that will grant a user all administration privileges on the Gallery application.
-- [Content Developer](#glossary): Will be provided the permission to manage other Gallery Admin pages except the Users Admin page and their permissions.
+- [Content Developer](#glossary): Permission to manage other Gallery Admin pages except the Users Admin page and their permissions.

 Most users won't have any permissions assigned in this application.